Praful51/Stock-Price-Trend-Analysis-and-Prediction/README.md

  - The stock shows overall upward trend over time & has shown a remarkable growth overtime with its price moving from nearly 70 to 280 from Year 2020 to 2026

+**Recommendation:** AAPL is a strong candidate for long term portfolio holding.
+Investors who stayed invested through dips were rewarded with nearly 4x return in 6 years.
+Businesses managing employee pension funds or retail investors should consider AAPL as a core holding rather than a trading stock.

 **2. Sustained Bullish Momentum**

 ![price&ma](images/price_vs_ma.png)